trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - The maximum number of Delta table metadata entries to cache.
       - 1000
     * - ``delta.metadata.live-files.cache-size``
       - Amount of memory allocated for caching information about files.
-Needs to be specified in :ref:`prop-type-data-size` values such as ``64MB``.
+Must be specified in :ref:`prop-type-data-size` values such as ``64MB``.
         Default is calculated to 10% of the maximum memory allocated to the JVM.
       -
     * - ``delta.metadata.live-files.cache-ttl``